Advancement Via Individual Determination (AVID)

 How To Apply To AVID

-Students are considered for AVID during the spring of the year that proceeds the upcoming school year.
-Qualifying students new to the district may be considered and admitted to the program at mid-year.
-An AVID student, in good academic and behavioral standing, who transfers into a CHCCS school from a different school district, may be enrolled in the program at the time of transfer.
+Students are considered for AVID during the spring of the year that precedes the upcoming school year.
+Qualifying students new to the district may be considered and admitted to the program during the school year.

 School AVID Coordinator Directory